Alveolar consonant

-Alveolar consonants (/ælˈviːələr/; UK also /ælviˈoʊlər/) are articulated with the tongue against or close to the superior alveolar ridge, which is called that because it contains the alveoli (the sockets) of the upper teeth.
+Alveolar consonants (/ælˈviːələr/; /ukalsoælviˈəʊlə/) are articulated with the tongue against or close to the superior alveolar ridge, so called because it contains the alveoli (the sockets) of the upper teeth.
 Alveolar consonants may be articulated with the tip of the tongue (the apical consonants), as in English, or with the flat of the tongue just above the tip (the "blade" of the tongue; called laminal consonants), as in French and Spanish.

 The International Phonetic Alphabet (IPA) does not have separate symbols for the alveolar consonants.
 Rather, the same symbol is used for all coronal places of articulation that are not palatalized like English palato-alveolar sh, or retroflex.
 To disambiguate, the bridge (/[s̪, t̪, n̪, l̪]/, etc.) may be used for a dental consonant, or the under-bar (/[s̠, t̠, n̠, l̠]/, etc.) may be used for the postalveolars. /[s̪]/ differs from dental /[θ]/ in that the former is a sibilant and the latter is not. /[s̠]/ differs from postalveolar /[ʃ]/ in being unpalatalized.

 The bare letters /[s, t, n, l]/, etc. cannot be assumed to specifically represent alveolars.
 The language may not make such distinctions, such that two or more coronal places of articulation are found allophonically, or the transcription may simply be too broad to distinguish dental from alveolar.
 If it is necessary to specify a consonant as alveolar, a diacritic from the Extended IPA may be used: /[s͇, t͇, n͇, l͇]/, etc., though that could also mean extra-retracted.
-The letters s, t, n, l are frequently called 'alveolar', and the language examples below are all alveolar sounds.
+The letters s, t, n, l are frequently called 'alveolar,' and the examples from the languages below are all alveolar sounds.

 (The Extended IPA diacritic was devised for speech pathology and is frequently used to mean "alveolarized", as in the labioalveolar sounds /[p͇, b͇, m͇, f͇, v͇]/, where the lower lip contacts the alveolar ridge.)